Public Service Commission

 What is the purpose of the commission?

-The commission is composed of a five-member board.
+The commission is governed by a five-member board.
 Commissioners are appointed to four-year terms by the Governor and are confirmed by the Senate.
-The Governor appoints commissioners from nominees selected by the Public Service Commission Nominating Council for their knowledge and experience in one or more fields substantially related to the duties and functions of the PSC.
+Commissioners are selected for their knowledge and experience in one or more fields substantially related to the duties and functions of the PSC.
 These fields include economics, accounting, engineering, finance, natural resource conservation, energy, public affairs, and law.

 What does the commission regulate?